 A Burger King junior meal.
 You always gotta come in light.

 They called my grandpa “Grandpa Gator”, so I got this gator on my arm with a little hearing aid.
 He passed away just recently, but he used to give me money when I was a kid.
 He was kind of a dick to everyone but me.
 For some reason me and him got along.
 Favourite city to skate in?

 Which way do you vote?

-Hmm, Havarti cheese is my favorite.
+Hmm, Havarti cheese is my favourite.
 Kind of sweet but tangy.

 Finally, today's the summer solstice.
 What are your plans for the evening?

 Breathe.
-Just fucking take a deep breath and realize that I’m still going.
+Just fucking take a deep breath and realise that I’m still going.